top of page

 Just as COVID-19 can induce a dangerously strong cytokine response, histamine can act as an inflammatory messenger, triggering additional immune and inflammatory responses.

 One thing that may be going on is that an underlying infection (like a root canal that has failed and become infected) has had your histamine 'baseline' levels already high before a COVID-19 infection.
-After the infection and resulting debris or tissue damage, the body is unable to handle the double burden of clearing the infectious debris from two infections (one of which is still ongoing).

 The underlying infection alone would be classed as "unresolved systemic inflammation," which is recognized as a cause of Long Covid.
 [5}